From the E. Lind collection.

 Trade guns like a Barnett musket were often slightly lighter and typically shorter than a traditional one.
 The trigger guard would feature a wider or more elongated trigger access, so that its user could wear gloves or mittens in colder weather.
 This example showcases a side plate with an embossed dragon as most of them did.
 This mark would help Native Americans recognize and authenticate the rifle.
 These rifles were given nicknames by many, such as “Northwest guns, Mackinaw guns, or Hudson’s Bay fukes.”
 It would not have been uncommon for fur traders to find powder, shot, flint, and parts through maritime traders, especially Native Americans, as this was their only means of supply.
 A good relationship between fur traders and gun suppliers was paramount.

 The overall condition is good.
 The action is strong.
 The bore is good.
 The side plate has been cast into a swirling dragon.
 The lock reads “BARNETT" with the famous tombstone fox .
-Overall a very nice example of an Indian trade musket.
-Antique Status in Canada, no license required.
+Wood is somewhat smooth, the normal wear has likely been helped along.
+Overall a very nice example of an original Indian trade musket.

 This is the most amazing pin fire revolver I have ever come across, the workmanship is without question just spectacular.
 I do not normally collect pin fires but I can't seem to separate myself from this piece.
 Just look at the hearts and the stylized L's, the gold wash, the complete 100% engraving even on the barrel.
 This must have been for a lady or maybe a valentine's day gift.
 Even with the minor flaws in the trigger guard and hammer, it is still in outstanding condition.
 Gold wash is very easy to rub off.
 The makers name is completely worn off the barrel panel but thanks to the pin fire forum, we were able to identify the maker as “Ch.
 T. Colard”, his design and construction is very easily identifiable.